Harleysville, Pennsylvania: Media

 Local news for the Harleysville area is covered by the weekly Souderton Independent.
 The daily Reporter, a sister paper to the Independent, is also a source of community information.

 News for the larger metropolitan area is covered by The Philadelphia Inquirer and the county newspaper The Times Herald.

 Infrastructure

-Harleysville is also served by the Lower Salford Police Department (LSPD), with the headquarters located on Main Street in the downtown area.
+Harleysville Fire Company was founded in 1921.
+Harleysville is served by the Lower Salford Police Department.

-The closest library to Harleysville is the Indian Valley Public Library located in nearby Telford.
+Highways include Pennsylvania Route 63 (Main Street) and Pennsylvania Route 113 (Harleysville Pike).